Effective Recruitment and Coordination of Key Muscle Groups

 Learning to recruit the glutes effectively is universally understood as a key aspect to maximizing performance.
 This glute recruitment video is worth looking at, as it references external and internal pelvic rotation and the big toe being in contact with the ground—aspects that relate to various exercises used in training, as well as to sprinting.
 Hopefully you read my "Rotational and Linear Elements" blog.
 In addition, the book Running by Frans Bosch and Ronald Klomp also details how the glutes work with the quads, hamstrings, and calf muscles through each stage of the sprint.

 This includes detailing how biarticular leg muscles (span more than one joint); the rectus femoris, hamstrings, gastrocnemius, and the upper arm muscles; biceps brachii and triceps brachii, work with monoarticular knee (quadriceps femoris) and hip (gluteus maximus) muscles to maximize effectiveness and efficiency.
-In my mind, this knowledge can be important to help the coach to understand what he/she is looking at when observing athletes and their different levels of effectiveness.
-The objective, however; is to get the athlete to execute skillfully, which in my mind, again, comes through positioning, balancing, loading, coordinating movements, etc...
+In addition to what I alluded to in my "First Three Steps" blog about "fast isometrics", knowledge of these types of muscular actions can be important to help the coach to understand what he/she is looking at when observing athletes and their different levels of effectiveness, and it also can help an athlete make sense of some of the sensations he/she feels while coordinating movements to position and balance the body to start explosively and to accelerate to top speed.
+This, in my opinion is best developed while competing with training partners, in conjunction with appropriate input from coaches.
+So again, beware of distracting the athlete with too much information or info inappropriately presented.
+I like to think in terms of helping the athlete to discover certain things and hopefully I can accurately recognize when the discoveries are made.

 What is the Drive Phase Part 1 and Part 2 are also articles that give valuable information regarding recruiting the glutes.
 Part 2 also, very importantly, includes an explanation of the role the cross-extensor reflex plays in sprint success.
 My home page also includes some great links that detail the contribution of reflexes.